Arvinrjb/github-follower/README.md

 # github-follower

-This script is used to follow people on GitHub, to follow the followers of another GitHub user.
+This bot is used to follow people on GitHub, to follow the followers of another GitHub user.

 ### Installing packages:
 Install [python3](https://www.python.org/downloads/)